sergiplanes/sergiplanes.github.io/README.md

 ![alt "Logo"](/assets/privateinvestocat.png "Logo")

-## Welcome to Sergi Planes webpage.
+## Welcome to Sergi Planes github(https://github.com/sergiplanes/).

 You can use the [editor on GitHub](https://github.com/sergiplanes/sergiplanes.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.